Butler Trail at Lady Bird Lake: Natural Resource & Management

 Cypress tree enhances the beauty of The Trail.

 The Trail Conservancy commissioned an assessment by the Siglo Group to proactively look at opportunities to improve the Trail’s natural areas.
-Siglo was selected for this work because the local firm has the needed expertise in conservation planning, biology, and geographic information systems.
+Siglo was selected for this work because the local firm has expertise in conservation planning, biology, and geographic information systems.

 The primary goals of Trailwide Ecological Restoration and Urban Forestry were: